Bradley Zimmer: Cleveland Indians (2014–2021)

 The Cleveland Indians selected Zimmer in the first round, 21st overall, of the 2014 Major League Baseball draft.
 He signed for a $1.9 million bonus on June 17, 2014.
-He then joined the Mahoning Valley Scrappers of the Class A-Short Season New York–Penn League.
-He finished the season with the Lake County Captains of the Class A Midwest League.
-In 2015, the Indians assigned Zimmer to the Lynchburg Hillcats of the Class A-Advanced Carolina League, where he batted .305 with ten home runs and 32 stolen bases in 37 attempts in 77 games.
+Zimmer then joined the Mahoning Valley Scrappers of the Low-A New York–Penn League.
+He finished the season with the Lake County Captains of the Single-A Midwest League.
+In 2015, the Indians assigned Zimmer to the Lynchburg Hillcats of the High-A Carolina League, where he batted .305 with ten home runs and 32 stolen bases in 37 attempts in 77 games.
 Zimmer was selected to represent the Indians at the 2015 All-Star Futures Game.
-Following the Futures Game, the Indians promoted Zimmer to the Akron RubberDucks of the Class AA Eastern League.
+Following the Futures Game, the Indians promoted Zimmer to the Akron RubberDucks of the Double-A Eastern League.
 Zimmer batted .219 with Akron.
 The Indians assigned Zimmer to the Scottsdale Scorpions of the Arizona Fall League (AFL), but he was diagnosed with a hairline fracture in his right foot and considered unlikely to play in the AFL.

-Zimmer began the 2016 season with Akron, and was promoted to the Columbus Clippers of the Class AAA International League on July 25.
+Zimmer began the 2016 season with Akron, and was promoted to the Columbus Clippers of the Triple-A International League on July 25.
 Zimmer ended 2016 with a .250 batting average, 15 home runs and 62 RBIs, along with 38 stolen bases.
 After the season, the Indians assigned Zimmer to the Mesa Solar Sox of the Arizona Fall League.
 He returned to Columbus to start the 2017 season.